BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: BBB-Voting Scheme

-Even if some of the honest (i.e., non-faulty) participants would be faulty during the recovery phase (i.e., do not submit vote-repairing transaction), it is still possible to recover from such a state by repeating the next round of the fault recovery mechanism, but this time only with key materials related to new faulty participants.
-Such a partial repair of votes enables us to save costs, and thus already submitted key materials need to be neither resubmitted nor verified.
-As a consequence of the fault recovery mechanism, it is not required to restart the voting protocol.
-Each pair of participants $P_i$ and $P_j$ ($i\neq j$) have their ephemeral public keys $g^{x_i}$ and $g^{x_j}$ published on the blockchain.
-Hence, $P_i$ using her private key $x_i$ is able to compute $g^{x_ix_j}$ and $P_j$ with her private key $x_j$ is able to compute $g^{x_jx_i}$.
-Thus, each pair of participants has their counter-party key material shared.
-After all honest participants submit the vote repairing transaction and no new faulty participants are detected during a timeout, the stage is shifted to the tally phase, where the votes of all faulty participants are excluded by $SC$, and already repaired blinded votes are used for verification of \autoref{eqn:eq3}.
+Even if some of the honest (i.e., non-faulty) $P$s would be faulty during the recovery phase (i.e., do not submit vote-repairing transaction), it is still possible to recover from such a state by repeating the next round of the fault recovery, but this time only with key materials related to new faulty $P$s.
+Such a partial repair of votes enables us to save costs imposed by the smart contract platform, and thus already submitted key materials need to be neither resubmitted nor verified.
+As a consequence of the fault recovery, it is not necessary to restart the voting protocol, which substantially increases the resistance of our approach to serious failures.
+An issue that needs to be addressed in the fault recovery is $\mathcal{A}$ who controls multiple $P$s and let them stall one-by-one in each fault recovery round.
+To disincentivize such a behavior, we require stalling $P$s of each recovery round to lose their deposits, which is split across remaining $P$s as a compensation for the cost of fault recovery -- therefore, the value of the deposit must reflect it.
+Moreover, additional (increasing) deposit might be required in each fault-recovery round.

-\paragraph{\textbf{Example.}} \autoref{fig:linear} depicts two faulty participants $P_3$ and $P_5$.
-First, we assume that there is the only faulty participant $P_3$ after the voting phase.
-Therefore, in the execution of fault recovery $P_3$'s key material must be removed from the blinded votes of all other benign participants by inverting out their counter-party key materials $\forall P_i \setminus P_3: g^{x_ix_3}$.
-In detail, each such participant is supposed to submit a vote repairing transaction to $SC$ in order to finish the fault recovery.
-However, say $P_5$ is (intentionally) stalls during the fault recovery execution.
-In this case, after the expiration of timeout for fault recovery round, $P_5$ is also treated as faulty, and all remaining participants $\forall P_i \setminus \{P_3, P_5\}$ must re-execute the fault recovery mechanism again, this time only with one key material $g^{x_ix_5}$ and its NIZK proof in the arguments of a transaction submitted to $SC$.
+\myparagraph{\textbf{Example}} \autoref{fig:linear} depicts two faulty participants $P_3$ and $P_5$.
+First, we assume that there is one faulty participant $P_3$ after the voting phase.
+Therefore, in the execution of the fault recovery round, $P_3$'s key material must be removed from the blinded votes of all other benign $P$s by inverting out their counter-party key materials $\forall P_i \setminus P_3: g^{x_ix_3}$.
+In detail, all benign $P$s are supposed to submit a vote repairing transaction to $SC$ to finish the fault recovery.
+However, say $P_5$ (intentionally) stalls during the fault recovery execution.
+In this case, after the expiration of timeout for fault recovery round, $P_5$ is also treated as faulty, and all remaining participants $\forall P_i \setminus \{P_3, P_5\}$ must re-execute the fault recovery again, this time only with one key material $g^{x_ix_5}$ related to $P_5$ and its NIZK proof in the arguments of a transaction submitted to $SC$.